acerbilab/pyvbmc/docsrc/source/installation.rst

 Installation
 ************

-``pyvbmc`` is not released yet to the public and still work in progress.
+``pyvbmc`` is not yet officially released to the public and is still work in progress.
 Stay tuned for updates!